-There were four regularly scheduled meetings of the Board held during fiscal 2016.
+There were four regularly scheduled and two special meetings of the Board held during fiscal 2017.
 We require each Director to make a diligent effort to attend all Board and Committee meetings as well as the Annual Meeting of the Stockholders.
-All of our then sitting Directors attended the 2016 Annual Meeting of the Stockholders.
-During fiscal 2016, no incumbent Director attended fewer than 75% of the aggregate of the total number of meetings of the Board and its committees of which he or she was a member, except that Ms. Marshall attended approximately 73% of the aggregate of the total number of meetings of the Board and its committees on which she served.
-Ms. Marshall only missed one quarterly meeting of the Board and committees on which she served.
-As such, her aggregate attendance would have been 75% but for the fact that the Human Resources Committee only held three meetings (of which she attended two) instead of four meetings.
+All of our then sitting Directors attended the 2017 Annual Meeting of the Stockholders.
+During fiscal 2017, no incumbent Director attended fewer than 75% of the aggregate of the total number of meetings of the Board and its committees of which he or she was a member.